 Alexandrite in Jewelry

 Because alexandrite can look like an emerald or ruby at a quick glance, consider classic jewelry designs, such as a pendant framed in diamonds or a three-stone ring set in platinum.
-Alexandrite is the symbolic gemstone for the 55th wedding anniversary, but is also a beautiful option for any special occasion.
+Alexandrite is the symbolic gemstone for the 55th wedding anniversary, but is also a beautiful option for any special occasion and is a great conversation-starter.